Prisca92/Project-4-final/README.md

                                                                                     Evaluation

-    Key insights when evelautaing the randomforect model's effectiveness in its classification task.
+Key insights when evelautaing the Randomforest model's effectiveness in its classification task.

     Model 1: Over all superior performance.